-Town of East Hampton Department of Housing and Community Development is a public housing agency in Amagansett, New York that participates in the Section 8 Housing Choice Voucher program.
+Town of East Hampton Department of Housing and Community Development is a Public Housing Agency in Amagansett, New York that participates in the Section 8 Housing Choice Voucher (HCV) program.

 The Town of East Hampton Department of Housing and Community Development (HCD) Section 8 Housing Choice Voucher waiting list is currently closed.
 It was last open for one month in January 2018.
 There is no notice of when this waiting list will reopen.